jbush001/ChiselGPU/README.md

 - SBT 0.13.0+ (http://www.scala-sbt.org/)
 - ImageMagick

-SBT (Scala build tool) will automatically download and install remaining dependencies
+SBT (Scala build tool) will automatically download and install the remaining dependencies, including Scala and the Chisel library.

 ## Set up on Linux